0917ba/auto-derivative/README.md

 import numpy as np

 x = Function.parameter()
+# Oh my god...
+It's a pathological function!!
 f = x**3 * Sin(1/(x**2))

 X = np.linspace(-0.2, 0.2, 1000)
+# But it's easy to handle only if we have auto-derivative!
 Y = np.array([f(i) for i in X])

 plt.plot(X, Y)